 For example, if your risk per trade is never to be more than say 5%, and yet 5% is above a support level or within the current volatility profile of the price action, odds are you are going to get stopped out.
 Only to see the stock then move up.
 The long term consequences of this happening maybe that next time you don’t have a stop on the trade (you are then writing your trading obituary!)
 So double check how this looks on the chart, before entering the trade.
 Does it look sensible from a logical perspective?

 What is the trigger for the trade?
 How are you getting into the trade – will it be right now, with an “at market” order or alternatively when the price of the stock hits a certain level (a limit order), or perhaps when doing a buy and write, for a combined price of stock less option premium?

-The key thing here, is when all of your criteria for the trade are hit, then take the trade.
+The key thing here is when all of your criteria for the trade are hit, then take the trade.
 Don’t pause, don’t wait another day, don’t procrastinate just do it.
-If you are at a position to place the trade, it already measures up with your (WRITTEN) Trading Plan, you have already checked the numbers etc and now is time to hit the button.
+If you are in a position to place the trade, it already measures up with your (WRITTEN) Trading Plan, you have already checked the numbers, etc, and now it’s time to hit the button.